jakelashbrook/dragonsdelight/README.md

 ## Credits
  ### Code
+ - The inspiration for the Navigation bar came from the [Bootstrap 4.0.0](https://getbootstrap.com/docs/4.3/components/navbar/) documentation on Navbars.

   ### Content
  - All of the content was developed by Jake Ashley Lashbrook.
 Business operation times and menu items were provided